oktaytuncay/Kubernetes/kubernetes.md

 1         kubectl create --filename=deployment-definition.yml --record=true
 ```

-6. Change the nginx version in the deployment-definition.yml file, apply the changes, check the image, check events and check the history.
+6. Change the Nginx version in the deployment-definition.yml file, apply the changes, check the image, check events and check the history.
   - **Before :** *image: nginx*
   - **After :** *image: nginx:1.20*